 Abnormalities Reported

 Any abnormalities found that need further medical evaluation shall be reported to the parents and recorded on the school health record.
 Referrals of students affected by health barriers shall be made, as appropriate, to family resource/youth service centers and/or support agencies for assistance.
-In addition, spinal screening referrals shall be tracked to determine appropriate diagnosis and treatment.

 Health Services Reference Guide